 - Most other schools and colleges are on Central Campus and the Medical Campus, but if you need to take a course on either campus, you can take the U-M Blue Buses back and forth and it takes 10-15 minutes.

 - You can walk between the Medical, Central and South Campuses.

 - In your free time, use a map and walk around campus to locate buildings, since many events and activities are held all across campus (not just your department), so familiarizing yourself before you need to find a building will help you.

 - It can be difficult to go out on the weekends without a car because the Ann Arbor city bus service ends earlier than some establishments remain open, so plan ahead.

-- If you know someone who frequently helps you get around in his/her personal vehicle, you can offer to pay some money for gasoline.
+- If you know someone who frequently helps you get around in their personal vehicle, you can offer to pay some money for gasoline.

-- International students can connect relevant student associations at U-M.
+- International students can connect with relevant student associations at U-M.